exp date isn't null, but text field is

 Management

-Predictive factors for stroke include those with a history of transient ischaemic attacks, chest syndrome, hypertension, a family history of sickle related stroke, or those with a low Hb F and/or a low total haemoglobin.
-The Stroke Prevention Trial (STOP) showed that children with trans-cranial Doppler (TCD) velocities of >200cm/sec are also at significant risk.
+Predictive factors for stroke include those with a history of transient ischaemic attacks, chest syndrome, hypertension, a family history of sickle related stroke, or those with a low Hb F and/or low total haemoglobin.

 Investigations